Biskweet/esoteric-hello-world/README.md

-Apply that to all characters of the word you want to write.
+Apply this to all characters in the word you want to write.

 Now wrap everything into a list, and `''.join()` it.
 Print the result.